-The first and most obvious problem with the GPS phones is that the drivers can simply turn off either the java applet running the GPS software on the phone or the phone all together.
+The first and most obvious problem with GPS phones is that the drivers can simply turn off either the java applet running the GPS software on the phone or the phone altogether.
 There are message boards throughout the Internet where crafty employees are spreading the knowledge on how to disable the GPS phone without being detected.
-Going into basements or using a metal wrap around the phone, or placing it in a tool box will make it appear as if the phone has merely “lost signal”.
+Going into basements, using a metal wrap around the phone, or placing it in a toolbox will make it appear as if the phone has merely “lost signal”.
 With a GPS phone, you rely too much on the person who is responsible for carrying the phone.

 The best way to ensure proper reporting is to take these factors out of the driver’s hands.
 By using a hard-wired vehicle tracking system that is installed discreetly in the vehicle, driver interaction is taken out of the picture.
 The units are always on and always able to tell where a vehicle is in real time over the web.

 When GPS tracking is added to the phone, the battery life of the phone decreases by about 50-75%.
 What this means is that the GPS phone will not last an entire work day without requiring at least one re-charge.
 This is simply another excuse the person carrying the phone can use if he/she does not want to be tracked.

 The difference in reporting is another area where the phone falls short.
 Although the GPS cell phones can usually report on 3-15 minute intervals like their dedicated counterparts, the fact that a GPS signal can be lost so easily, dramatically affects the Start-Stop reports it can produce.
 Business owners are relying on accurate reports so they can feel confident when comparing their employee time sheets against the GPS software report.